-Applications Traffic control plans (if applicable) and conceptual plans must be submitted with each encroachment permit application, along with proof of insurance.
-To apply for a permit, please complete the 2018 Encroachment Permit Application (PDF) may be downloaded in interactive PDF format and returned via regular mail to the General Services Department or by email to GeneralServices@citrusheights.net.
-For contractors or utilities with active permits, job lists or cut sheets and associated traffic control plans can be entered onto our Work Request Form (PDF) and submitted via email to the city at the address in the link above.
+Traffic control plans (if applicable) and conceptual plans must be submitted with each encroachment permit application, along with proof of insurance.
+To apply for a permit, please complete the 2018 Encroachment Permit Application (PDF) and return via email to the General Services Department email to General Services, or return it to us by mail.
+For contractors or utilities with active permits: job lists or cut sheets and associated traffic control plans can be entered onto our Work Request Form (PDF) and submitted via email to the city at the address in the link above.

 To better control the holiday traffic and increase driver and pedestrian safety through the holiday season, the City of Citrus Heights limits construction in the right-of-way on major streets.